CloudNationHQ/az-cn-go-azurermmcp/README.md

 # azurerm-mcp

-An MCP (Model Context Protocol) server that indexes, analyzes, and serves the terraform-provider-azurerm Go source code on demand to MCP compatible AI agents.
+An MCP (Model Context Protocol) server that indexes, analyzes, and serves the terraform provider azurerm go source code on demand to MCP compatible AI agents.

 ## Features